pippi-qmates/uv-workspaces-management/MIGRATION_PLAN.md

 ## Recommendation

-**Proceed with single Hatch project approach** because:
+**Proceed with single Hatch project approach (with UV installer)** because:

 ✅ Simpler dependency management
 ✅ Easier to share code between Lambdas
 ✅ Single configuration to maintain
 ✅ Better use of Hatch's environment features
-✅ Cleaner project structure
+✅ **UV installer provides 10-100x faster dependency installation** ✅ Cleaner project structure
 ✅ Better for your use case than multiple independent projects

-This addresses your original concern: **You don't need workspaces at all** - instead, use Hatch environments to manage different Lambda builds from a single unified project.
+This addresses your original concern: **You don't need workspaces at all** - instead, use Hatch environments (powered by UV) to manage different Lambda builds from a single unified project.

 ## Next Steps